Grass Fed Beef, Real Veal, and Pork

-If you want good quality meats, you need to get it straight from a farmer where you know exactly what animal it is from (if you want to), how old it is, and how it was cared for.
-One thing for sure, you won't want to go back to the supermarket for your meats ever again.
+If you want good quality meats, you need to get it straight from a farmer where you know exactly what animal it is, how old it is, and how it was cared for.
+You won't want to go back to the supermarket for your meats ever again.
 This page explains some detail about those products and offers some information that you may find useful no matter where you purchase your meats.

 Beef and Pork Products